-Place the plate in the silver nitrate batch and leave there for five minutes.
+Place the plate in the silver nitrate solution and leave it there for five minutes.
 This forms silver iodide.
-Next, turn the red light on and any other lights off.
-You need to do this because the plate is now light sensitive.

-After this, take the plate out of the bath and into your film holder.
-You may see the plate change to a creamy colour.
+After 5 minutes, remove the plate from the bath.
+You now put the plate into your film holder.
+You may see the plate change to a creamy color.

 Now it is time to shoot.